hadashiA/MRubyCS/README.md

 ### MRubyCS.Compiler

-To simplify compilation from C#, we also provide the MRubyCS.Compiler package, which is a thin wrapper for the native compiler.
+To simplify compilation from C#, we  provide the MRubyCS.Compiler package, which is a thin wrapper of the C# API for the native compiler.

 > [!NOTE]
-> This MRubyCS.Compiler package is a thin wrapper for the native binary.
-Currently, builds for linux (x64/arm64), macOS (x64/arm64), and windows (x64) are provided.
+> Currently, builds for linux (x64/arm64), macOS (x64/arm64), and windows (x64) are provided.

 ```cs
 dotnet add package MRubyCS.Compiler